L1 and L2 Regularization Methods, Explained

 Cost function

-Again, if lambda is zero, then we'll get back OLS (ordinary least squares) whereas a very large value will make coefficients zero, which means it will become underfit.
+Although it’s used to resolve overfitting, L1 regularization can actually cause model underfitting based on the lambda value.
+If lambda is zero, then regularization is disabled.
+Here, we’ll get back ordinary least squares (OLS) whereas a very large value will make coefficients zero.
+This means the model will become underfit.

 L2 Regularization: Ridge Regression